Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Ethical Statement

 \paragraph{Data Collection and Licenses} A primary ethical consideration is the data license.
-We reused existing dataset for our research, such as HC3 M4GT-Bench, MAGE, RAID, OUTFOX and LLM-DetectAIve, which have been publicly released under clear licensing agreements.
+We reused existing datasets for our research, such as HC3 \cite{guo-etal-2023-hc3}, M4GT-Bench \cite{wang2024m4gtbench}, OUTFOX \cite{Koike:OUTFOX:2024}, and MAGE \cite{li-etal-2024-mage}, which are publicly released under clear licensing agreements.
 We adhere to the intended usage of these dataset licenses.

-\paragraph{Security Implications} The shared task datasets support the development of robust MGT detection systems, essential for addressing security and ethical concerns.
-These systems help prevent automated misinformation campaigns, protect against financial fraud, and ensure content integrity in critical domains like journalism, academia, and law.
-Beyond security, effective detection promotes digital literacy by fostering public awareness of LLM limitations and encouraging critical engagement with online content.
+\paragraph{Security Implications} The datasets support the development of robust MGT detection systems, which are important for addressing security and ethical concerns.
+These systems help counter misinformation, reduce financial fraud, and protect content integrity in fields such as journalism, academia, and law.
+They also promote digital literacy by raising awareness of LLM limitations and encouraging more critical engagement with online content.

-In multilingual contexts, MGT detection is particularly challenging due to linguistic and cultural nuances.
-Advanced systems must address these complexities in order to prevent disinformation, especially in less-resourced languages.
-Strengthening multilingual detection enhances the global trust in AI technologies and mitigates the security risks associated with their misuse.
+In multilingual settings, MGT detection is particularly difficult due to linguistic and cultural differences.
+Effective systems must address these complexities to limit disinformation, particularly in less-resourced languages.
+Stronger multilingual detection can improve trust in AI and reduce security risks linked to misuse.

-\paragraph{Human Subject Considerations} Our study engaged human evaluators in distinguishing between human-written and machine-generated texts, while expressing their preference.
-All annotators gave informed consent, were fully aware of the study's objectives, and had the right to withdraw at any time.
-Since this study was designed to be evaluated by experts, all annotators participating in it were advanced NLP researchers (MSc and PhD students, as well as postdocs, specializing in LLMs).
-While this ensures a rigorous assessment of the detection capabilities within an expert domain, we acknowledge that findings may not generalize to laypeople.
-Future research should include a more diverse range of participants to evaluate human detection performance across various demographic and professional backgrounds.
+\paragraph{Human Subject Considerations} Our study involved evaluators distinguishing between human-written and MGT and expressing their preferences.
+All annotators gave informed consent, understood the study's objectives, and could withdraw at any time.
+Because the study focused on expert evaluation, the findings may not generalize to laypeople.
+Future work should include more diverse participants across demographic and professional groups.

 \paragraph{Transparency and Reproducibility} With the aim to promote open research, we release our collected datasets to the public, including all human annotations and preference rankings, enabling other researchers to build upon our work.
-We further provide comprehensive methodological documentation to ensure full reproducibility and transparency.
+We further provide comprehensive documentation to ensure full reproducibility and transparency.